pingcap/blog/_posts/2017-09-08-futuresandgrpc.md

 }
 ```

-So for the client side, we return a stream to recv the response, and for the server side, we use a sink to send the response back.
+So for the client side, we return a stream to recv the response.
+And for the server side, we use a sink to send the response back.

 ### Duplex Streaming

-For duplex streaming, client and server can both send many requests and responses.
+For duplex streaming, both the client and server can send many requests and responses.

 ![]({{ site.baseurl }}/assets/img/duplex-streaming.png)